reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 ```

 ### Generate Bytecode from FBlueprintCompiledStatement
-Follow up, we called the `Backend_VM` to parse the bytecode based from function's `FBlueprintCompiledStatement`, `GenerateCodeFromClass()` does the heavy lifting, more on this later.
+Follow up, we called the `Backend_VM` to generate the bytecode based from function's `FBlueprintCompiledStatement`, `GenerateCodeFromClass()` does the heavy lifting, more on this later.

 ```cpp
 // Always run the VM backend, it's needed for more than just debug printing